uutzinger/SerialUI/README.md

 6. Click stop and zoom with the mouse.
 7. Save and clear plotted data.

-### Indicating data
+### Indicating Data
-To display data in numeric fields ...
 Feature not implemented yet.

-## More detailed usage instructions
+## More Detailed Usage Instructions
 [Usage instructions](docs/Detailed_Usage_Instructions.md).

-## Testing
+## Arduino Test Programs
-In the test folder are example programs that should run on microcontrollers.
+In the `Arduino_programs` folder are example programs that simulate data for display.

 ## Author
 Urs Utzinger, 2022-2025 (University of Arizona)